Lachlan-Mayne/english-notes/Viz's editing space/Business Notes Viz.md

 - There are disadvantages and advantages of holding stock.

 A fruit shop can use inventory management methods such as FIFO (first in first out).
-This can prove to be an advantage for this business because
+This can prove to be an advantage for this business because it allows for stock to be managed easier because there won't be a possibility of over stocking as the older stock is distributed once ordered.